roberttwomey/cohab-lab.net/index.md

 ## Upcoming

+- January 28, 2025 Presenting on Scientific Computing for the Arts at 6NRP
 - January 23, 2025 AI Radio Play with Nebraska Public Media at the Sheldon Museum of Art
 - January 13, 2025 Presenting at Experimental Data Visualization Symposium at the University of Nebraska-Lincoln